gabrielbull/react-desktop/README.md

 <a href="https://github.com/gabrielbull/react-desktop/issues" target="_blank">![This library is in beta.
 Please report any issues or feature request to the issues page.](https://rawgit.com/gabrielbull/react-desktop/master/docs/resources/alert.svg "This library is in beta.
 Please report any issues or feature request to the issues page.")</a>

-React UI Components for OS X El Capitan and Windows 10.
+React UI Components for macOS Sierra and Windows 10.

 > npm install react-desktop --save